K-O-N/K-O-N/README.md

 ## I'm a Daughter, Sister, Scientist, and Friend!!
+Passionate about using data to scale and solve business problems.
+I love to spot trends, make inferences and communicate business insights

 - 🌱 Code a difference; growth oriented
 - 👯 I’m looking forward to collaborating and learning new things